Enhancing Long-term RAG Chatbots with Psychological Models of Memory Importance and Forgetting: System Overview

 \subsubsection{Information Provided to the LLM for Response Generation}

 The LLM is provided with three key pieces of information to generate responses: a summary of past conversations, the context (recent five utterances), and memory relevant to the current context.
-The prompt given to the LLM is detailed in Appendix~\ref{appendix: Prompt given to LLM}.
+The prompt given to the LLM to generate a response is shown in Figure~\ref{fig: prompt for generating responses}.